 Bloom Time: Summer

-Echinocactus grusonii is a cactus with single slowly growing globe-shaped stem that became elongated (barrel-shaped) in maturity, up to 3 feet (90 cm) in height and spread.
+Echinocactus grusonii is a cactus with a single, slow-growing, globe-shaped stem that became elongated (barrel-shaped) in maturity, up to 3 feet (90 cm) in height and spread.
 Cultivated usually only grow to around 12 inches (30 cm).
-Stem is pale green and heavily ribbed with numerous areoles sprouting radial, yellow spines.
+The stem is pale green and heavily ribbed with numerous areoles sprouting radial, yellow spines.
 Small yellow flowers, up to 2 inches (5 cm) wide, appear in summer around the crown of the plant, but only after twenty years or so.

 How to Grow and Care

 Overall, these are very attractive cacti for dish gardens or indoor display.
 A collection of them is especially attractive, as they look like a collection of balls tossed upon the ground.
 It's critical, however, to never let these cactus be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of humidity.
 Echinocactus are vulnerable to pests including aphids, mealy bugs, scale, and whitefly.
 If possible, identify the infestation as early as possible and treat with the leave toxic option.

 You can sow Golden Barrel Cactus seeds outdoors in warm climates, but sowing them indoors is easier and will result in a higher germination rate.
 Expect the seeds to germinate in one to two months.